 I never really registered that Midlothian was land-locked until the pandemic and the travel restrictions meant that we were to remain within our local authority.
 Midlothian has so much to offer, but there’s no beach!
 As the saying goes, you never truly appreciate what you’ve got til it’s gone – and I shall certainly never take our trips to the beach for granted again!
-In fact, I missed the sea so much during Lockdown that one day last June I laced up my trainers and ran all the way to Portobello just to splash my hands in salty water – yep, that was a round trip of 18miles!!
+In fact, I missed the sea so much during Lockdown that one day in June 2020 I laced up my trainers and ran all the way to Portobello just to splash my hands in salty water – yep, that was a round trip of 18miles!!

 Beach Babies sessions are now available to book!

 Forest Babies session have been such a success (thank you) and I absolutely love these classes.
 It seemed only natural that we take the idea to the beach.
-After floating the idea with some of my Forest Babies regulars and working out logistics like carparking and tides, Beach Babies was launched this July.
+After floating (pun intended!) the idea with some of my Forest Babies regulars and working out logistics like carparking and tides, Beach Babies was launched this July.

 There are (obviously!) many similarities with Forest Babies.
 A Baby Wearing walk is an important part.
 Baby Wearing is a lovely opportunity to further connect with your baby.
 Also, have you ever tried to push a buggy on sand?!!?
 Remember, I am a Baby Wearing Peer Supporter and will endeavour to answer any sling and carrying related questions you may have.